ColeWhaley1/hackNC24/README.md

 - **API Ninjas**: Utilized for styling the frontend and enhancing user experience.

 ## Acknowledgments
-ChatGPT was used for formatting the README.md
+ChatGPT was used for formatting the README.md, testing and debugging sections of code at a time